-In 2017, the NCWD completed waterline upgrades in the transmission system, lagoon cleaning, and upgrades to the filtration system at the Water Treatment Plant.
-Construction is ongoing for the upgrades to the transmission system.
+In 2019, the Niagara County Water District completed valve upgrades at the Shawnee Road Pump Station and Filtration and filter controls upgrades at the Water Treatment Plant.
+Construction is ongoing for a chlorination system upgrade including the installation of a chlorine scrubber and HVAC upgrades at the Water Treatment Plant and improvements at the 102nd Meter Pit.
 These improvements facilitate continuing efforts to maintain a safe and dependable water supply.